camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

       <p>
         <strong>Attributes:</strong>
         <ul>
-          <li><code>name</code>: the name of the property to be set (Required).
+          <li><code>name</code>: The name of the property to be set (Required).
 The process engine configuration (or plugin) class must provide a setter method setXXX() for the property name.</li>
         </ul>
       </p>
       <p>
         <strong>Text Content:</strong>
         The value of the property to be set.
-Property values are converted into String, Integer, Boolean depending on the type of the setter in the process engine configuration (or plugin) class.
+Property values are converted into String, Integer or Boolean values, depending on the type of the setter in the process engine configuration (or plugin) class.
       </p>
       <p>
         <strong>Example:</strong> <br>